sebastienwindal/FRDButton/README.md

 - less inner bezel
 - smaller corner radius
 - much less gradients
-- also got rid of bootstrap icon support (bootstrap icons are a bit too heavy for iOS7 IMO and I usually prefer to build my own icon font using icomoon and do it by hand).
+- also got rid of FontAwesome icon support (FontAwesome icons are a bit too heavy for iOS7 IMO and I usually prefer to create a small icon font using icomoon).

 Other than that, usage is similar to BButton.